psnaz/freezing-happy/README.md

 Other features that are not to be missed is that the user can, if they wish, get in touch to obtain more information about the regular ice-baths and open water swimming meetups, possibly join the group if they’re local, subscribe to the newsletter and easily navigate to the social links.

-*As an end user I want to get inspired to try out the Wim Hof Method to find out more about the ice-baths, cold therapy, open water swimming, and their benefits.
+*As an end user I want to get inspired to try out the Wim Hof Method to find content about the ice-baths, cold therapy, open water swimming, and their benefits.
 *As an end user I want to find all this information easily, without too many clicks.
 *As an end user I want to be able to subscribe to the newsletter so that I can receive more regular updates on the Wim Hof Method in practice and regular meetups of the group.
-*As an end user I want to be able to find your contact details and social links, so that I could get in touch easily.
+*As an end user I want to be able to find website owner's contact details and social links, so that I could get in touch and follow easily.
 *As an end user I want to be able to view this information on a variety of devices: a desktop, mobile phone and tablet.

-## Strategy???
+## Strategy

 ### Steps Taken